Claim Review and Appeal

 A member appeal may be submitted by the member or their authorized representative, physician, facility or other health care practitioner.

-Written or verbal authorization from the member is required with the exception of urgent care appeals.
-Urgent care appeals can be faxed to 406-441-5569.
+Written authorization from the member is required with the exception of urgent care appeals.
+Urgent care appeals can be faxed to 406-441-5569 or emailed to MT_Appeals@bcbsmt.com.
 Brief descriptions of the various member appeal categories are listed below.

-• A clinical appeal is a request to change an adverse determination for care or services that were denied on the basis of lack of medical necessity, or when services are determined to be experimental, investigational or cosmetic.
+• A clinical appeal is a request to change an adverse determination for care or services that were denied on the basis of lack of medical necessity, or when services are determined to be experimental, investigational, or unproven.
 May be pre- or post-service.
 Review is conducted by a physician.
+Electronic clinical appeal requests for specific clinical claim denials may be submitted via Availity.
+When applicable, the Dispute Claim option is available after completing an Availity Claim Status request.
+See the Electronic Clinical Claim Appeal Request page in our Provider Tools section of our website for more information.

 • A non-clinical appeal is a request to reconsider a previous inquiry, complaint or action by BCBSMT that has not been resolved to the member's satisfaction.
 Relates to administrative health care services such as membership, access, claim payment, etc. May be pre-service or post-service.
 Review is conducted by a non-medical appeal committee.

-• Urgent care or expedited appeals may be requested if the member, authorized representative or physician feels that non-approval of the requested service may seriously jeopardize the member's health.
-The physician or facility may request an expedited appeal by calling the number on the back of the member's ID card.
+• Urgent care or expedited appeals may be requested if the member, authorized representative or provider feels that non-approval of the requested service may seriously jeopardize the member's health.
+The provider or facility may request an expedited appeal by calling the number on the back of the member's ID card.